snowch/biginsight-examples/examples/SparkObjectStoreIntegration/README.md

 #### Overview

-This example extends the [SparkPythonSsh](./SparkPythonSsh) example with two further examples using Spark and the  [Stocator](https://github.com/SparkTC/stocator) spark library to:
+This example extends the [SparkPythonSsh](../SparkPythonSsh) example with two further examples using Spark and the  [Stocator](https://github.com/SparkTC/stocator) spark library to:

 - upload the table of wordcounts from the LICENSE file to an object store container
 - download the wordcounts in an object store container to HDFS

+The [build.gradle](./build.gradle) script contains two main tasks for the above behavior, with task names 'ExamplePush' and 'ExamplePull'.
+Inspect these tasks for details.

 *********************************************************************
 #### Instructions